jghinestrosa/snowball-jumper/README.md

 ## Resources

+### Music

+The music and the sounds have been made by my good friend [Antonio Vicente](https://antoniovm.com), an excellent developer and even better musician.
+I asked him to play the game and then, according to his own gaming experience, I gave him the freedom to come up with the sounds he felt would fit best.
+Thank you Antonio!

+### Font

-The only resource I had to use for the game itself is the awesome font: [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P)!
+Another resource I had to use for the game itself is the awesome font: [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P)!
 Thank you very much!

 ## Missing features

-- Music
 - Service worker
 - Web Manifest